Grants & Scholarships

 HOPE (Helping Outstanding Pupils Educationally) is a program for Georgia residents that provide financial assistance in degree, diploma, or certificate programs at any eligible Georgia post-secondary college.
 The Financial Aid Office will administer the HOPE programs in accordance with Georgia Student Finance Commission (GSFC) regulations.
-GSFC regulations and guidance will supersede any local policy.HOPE Residency Requirements Students who were legal residents of Georgia at the time of graduation from high school or a home study program must meet the Technical College System of Georgia (TCSG) residency requirements for at least 12 consecutive months immediately preceding the first day of classes of the term.
+For more information about the State of Georgia Grants and Scholarships, please log onto https://secure.gacollege411.org.HOPE Residency Requirements Students who were legal residents of Georgia at the time of graduation from high school or a home study program must meet the Technical College System of Georgia (TCSG) residency requirements for at least 12 consecutive months immediately preceding the first day of classes of the term.
 Students who were not legal residents of Georgia at the time of graduation from high school or a home study program must meet the TCSG residency requirements for at least 24 consecutive months immediately preceding the first day of classes of the term.

 Bachelor’s Degree Recipients Students who have received a Bachelor’s Degree, its equivalent or higher, from any institution are ineligible for the HOPE Grant, HOPE Scholarship, and the Zell Miller Scholarship.

 HOPE Grant for Diploma and Certificate Programs Beginning Fall 2013, students enrolled in a diploma or certificate program must have earned a cumulative GPA of 2.0 at the end of the terms in which they have attended 30 and 60 semester credit hours for which they received HOPE Grant funds.
 Students must submit official transcripts from all institutions at which they received HOPE Grant funds.
 Failure to provide all official transcripts will result in the loss of eligibility.

 HOPE Scholarship Students enrolled in a degree program must have earned a cumulative HOPE GPA of 3.0 at the end of the terms in which they attempt 30, 60, and 90 attempted HOPE hours and at the end of each Spring term.
 First tier recipients who are enrolled for less than 12 hours for each of their first three terms must have a cumulative HOPE GPA of 3.0 at the end of their third term.
 Students who lose eligibility at a checkpoint may regain the HOPE Scholarship if their cumulative HOPE GPA is 3.0 at a subsequent checkpoint.
 Students may only regain eligibility once.
 No appeals are permitted for the HOPE Scholarship GPA requirements.
 Students are responsible for requesting a HOPE Scholarship Evaluation to determine eligibility.
 Students must submit official copies of transcripts from all post-secondary institutions.
 Students making changes to their program of study should request a new HOPE Scholarship Evaluation.

 Zell Miller Scholarship GSFC will identify students who are eligible for the Zell Miller Scholarship.
 To remain eligible, recipients must have a 3.3 cumulative HOPE GPA at each of the HOPE Scholarship checkpoints above.

-The HERO Scholarship (Helping Educate Reservist and their Offspring Scholarship) is a non-need based scholarship that provides educational scholarship assistance to members of the Georgia national Guard and U.S. Military Reservists who served in combat zones and the children and the spouses of such members of the Georgia national Guard and U.S. Military Reserves.
+The HERO Scholarship (Helping Educate Reservist and their Offspring Scholarship) is a non-need based scholarship that provides educational scholarship assistance to members of the Georgia national Guard and U.S. Military Reservists who served in combat zones and the children and the spouses of such members of the Georgia National Guard and U.S. Military Reserves.
 Students must be HOPE eligible and have served 181 consecutive days in a combat zone after February 1, 2003.
 Children of USMR or GNG must be under 25 years of age to qualify.
 The award may be used for any educational expense.
 An award of $2,000 yearly for a maximum of $8,000 is available to full time students and prorated for school terms for less than 12 hours.
 A military form DD214 or other documents certifying eligibility along with the HERO Application is to be submitted to the Financial aid Office.